Petronian/dynamic-cards/README.md

    of `"MISTRAL_API_KEY"`.
 3. **Restart Anki.**
 4. That's it!
-You can change the other parameters around if you'd like, but it is far from necessary.
-Enjoy your dynamic cards!
+You can change the other parameters around if you'd like, but it is far from necessary. **The plugin should begin working immediately without further action;
+   changes will initially be subtle.
+Enjoy your dynamic cards!**

 > [!IMPORTANT]
 > If you see a tooltip (pop-up) saying 'Unauthorized', there is a problem with your API key.
 Please try again or raise an issue on Github (see **Bugs and other issues**) if that doesn't work.